Installation

 print(cg_result.device_code())

-Additionally, for C-based languages, header defintions are available via:
+Additionally, for C-based languages, header definitions are available via:

 loopy.generate_header(knl)